 You may also need to purchase an International Driving Permit (IDP which is an official, multi-language translation of your driving licence).
 You can get these at your local post office, and further information can be found on:

-Sainsbury's Bank will continue to provide the same level of cover you receive in the UK while traveling in the EU/EEA as per your current terms and conditions.
+Subject to what is said below, Sainsbury's Bank will continue to provide the same level of cover you receive in the UK while you are travelling in the EU/EEA as per your current car insurance terms and conditions.

-- If you have comprehensive cover with us then we will provide the same cover that you have in the UK while you are abroad for up to 90 days.
-And if you are driving between Northern Ireland and the Republic of Ireland we will extend that to the 365 days.
+- If you have comprehensive cover with us then we will provide the same level of cover that you have in the UK, while you are abroad, for up to 90 days.
+And if you are driving between Northern Ireland and the Republic of Ireland we will extend that cover to 365 days

-- For third party fire and theft cover we will provide the same cover that you have in the UK while you are abroad for up to 35 days.
-And if you are driving between Northern Ireland and the Republic of Ireland we extend that to the 365 days.
+- For third party fire and theft cover we will provide the same level of cover that you have in the UK while you are abroad, for up to 35 days.
+And if you are driving between Northern Ireland and the Republic of Ireland we will extend that cover to 365 days

-- If you intend to use your car in excess of 90/35 days, you must first contact us to obtain agreement and there may be an additional charge.
-Only the minimum cover required by the relevant law will apply unless you informed us prior to travel.
+- If you intend to travel by car in the EU/ EEA, in excess of the 90/35 days, you must first contact us to obtain our agreement and there may be an additional charge.
+If we have not agreed to cover you for a period exceeding the 90/35 days then after the 90/35 day period has expired, only the minimum cover required by the law of the relevant country will apply